matthewh26/CompNet/README.md

       activation output can be treated as a 'win probability' for this champ combination.
 Across all champs, the win prob is averaged and the champ with the highest average win prob is what you pick.

+These are my initial ideas, and also it will be quite hard to test how effective they are.
+I can see if the approach of averaging is any good by holding out some data and finding the average euclidean distance between averaged match stats and actual (i.e. if the averaged stats are averaging <2 kills away from actual this is pretty good).
-These are pretty basic ideas but will hold out a bit of the data for validation and see if I am onto something with any of these methods.
-Can then research more/ increase complexity of these if they are good with heuristics etc.
+Can then research more/ increase complexity of this if it is good with heuristics etc.
+Naive model I can test by using it???
+To play a lot of games, and see what the win rate is like with/without it but that is quite time consuming.
+This model is probably more meant as a baseline anyway.

+Would also be extremely beneficial to add in heuristics regarding the individual player, such as champion proficiency (so for example me if I am using it)

 End goal is to get Riot approval and create a functioning web application that I can use to get me to diamond ;)